sthaid/proj_neutron/README.txt

    |Tube    |      --------                   -----------
    ----------

-(1) Ludlum front panel Detector Input Connection:
+(1) Ludlum front panel, Detector Input Connection:
     "Detector Input Connection: a series “C” coaxial connector used to supply the detector with its bias voltage and also to return the signal from the detector."
-(2) Ludlum read panel Amp-Out:
+(2) Ludlum rear panel, Amp-Out:
    "Amp Out: a BNC connector that provides access to the final amplifier stage.
 The
     pulse is positive-going with a maximum amplitude of approximately 22 V"